-In order to plan a release, the customer must prioritize the stories.
-Prioritizing stories into the familiar high, medium and low categories is useful but can lead to tedious arguments over what constitutes a high priority story as opposed to a medium priority story.
+In order to plan a release, the customer must prioritize the requirements (or stories).
+Prioritizing requirements into the familiar high, medium and low categories is useful but can lead to tedious arguments over what constitutes a high priority story as opposed to a medium priority story.
 Fortunately, we can borrow a MoSCoW technique.
 MoSCoW technique includes a prioritization technique referred to as the MoSCoW rules.
 MoSCoW is an acronym for

 - Must have

 - Should have

 - Could have

 - Won’t have this time